Kiki Camarena: Early life and career

 Enrique Camarena was born on July 26, 1947, in the border city of Mexicali, Mexico.
-The family—three brothers and three sisters—immigrated to Calexico, California, when Camarena was a child.
-Camarena's parents divorced when he was young and the family endured considerable poverty after their move.
-His oldest brother Eduardo joined the Marines and was killed while serving in Vietnam in 1965.
+The family—three brothers and three sisters—immigrated to Calexico, California when Camarena was a child.
+Camarena's parents divorced when he was young, and the family endured considerable poverty after their move.
+His oldest brother, PFC Eduardo Camarena-Salazar, died of malaria while serving with the U.S. Army's 173rd Airborne Brigade in Vietnam in September 1965.
 His other brother Ernesto had a troubled police record, including drug problems.
 Despite the family's difficulties, Camarena graduated from Calexico High School in 1966.

-After graduating from high school, Camarena joined the Marines.
+After graduating from high school, Camarena joined the Marines in 1968.
 Following his discharge in 1970, he returned to Calexico and joined the police department.
-From regular police work, he moved on to undercover narcotics work as a Special Agent on the Imperial County Narcotic Task Force (ICNTF).
+He moved on to undercover narcotics work as a Special Agent on the Imperial County Narcotic Task Force (ICNTF).
 After the Drug Enforcement Administration (DEA) was established in 1973, it quickly instituted a hiring program for Spanish-speaking agents.
-Both Camarena and his sister Myrna joined the new agency in 1973, Myrna as a secretary and Enrique as a special agent in the DEA's Calexico resident office.
+Both Camarena and his sister Myrna joined the agency in 1973, Myrna as a secretary and Enrique as a special agent in the DEA's Calexico resident office.

-In 1977, Camarena transferred to the agency's Fresno field office, where he worked undercover on smuggling activities in the San Joaquin Valley.
+In 1977, Camarena transferred to the agency's field office in Fresno, where he worked undercover on smuggling activities in the San Joaquin Valley.
 Author Elaine Shannon describes Camarena as "a natural in the theater of the street", able to "slip effortlessly into a Puerto Rican accent or toss off Mexican gutter slang—whatever the role demanded."
 Colleagues described him as driven, even by the standards of job-focused DEA agents.

 In 1980, a colleague and close friend who had moved from Fresno to the DEA resident office in Guadalajara suggested that Camarena also apply for an assignment at the office, where a position was open.
 Foreign assignments were important for job advancement in the DEA and the Guadalajara office was seeing a surge in work, foreshadowing the explosion in drug trafficking of the 1980s.
 By this time, Camarena was married and had three sons.
-Guadalajara's spring-like weather and the city's American school and favorable exchange rate convinced Camarena and his family that the move would be good for the family as well.
+Guadalajara's spring-like weather, the city's American school, and the favorable exchange rate convinced Camarena and his family that the move would be good for the family.